CodelyTV/dotly/README.md

 It's recommended to commit every time you add/modify a config or script.

 ### 🌚 The `dot` command
+The `dot` is the core command of dotly.

 ### 🌴 Understanding the folders structure